Breast Cancer: Defining the Disease

 There are several ways to diagnose breast cancer.
 Mammograms, ultrasounds, and magnetic resonance imaging (MRI) scans are tests that look for breast cancer.
 If any of these tests show signs of breast cancer, then a breast biopsy is done to confirm whether or not cancer is present.

-Early diagnosis can lead to better outcomes
+Can early diagnosis lead to better outcomes?

 Signs and symptoms of breast cancer